 - Psychological Assessment

 All lateral officers must complete the In-House Training Academy at WDFW headquarters in Olympia.
-This training spans four weeks and covers such topics as commercial fishing and hunting, species identification, boating safety, dangerous wildlife control, firearms, and more.
+This training spans five to seven weeks and covers hunting, fishing, vessel operations, firearms, commercial investigations, species identification, dangerous wildlife control, and many more topics.

 If you’ve completed the Basic Law Enforcement Academy at the Washington State Criminal Justice Training Center (CJTC), upon hire, you’ll be given a date to begin the in-house training.

 If you’re a lateral officer who completed a basic training program in another state, you’ll first have to complete the 80-hour CJTC Equivalency Academy in Burien, WA.
 For this purpose, the term "basic training program" does not include any military or reserve training program or any federal training program not otherwise approved by the commission.
-See the CJTC Equivalency Reciprocity Summary for more information.
+Visit the CJTC BLEEA site for the details behind previous curriculum/training profile approval to be a lateral peace officer in Washington State.

-New hires are paid while they attend the equivalency academy.
-Lodging and meals are also paid.
+Lateral hires are paid while they attend the equivalency academy.
+Additionally, lodging, meals, and uniforms are also covered.

 Competitive benefits, unique opportunities